- YSEALI Professional Fellows Program

 The Young Southeast Asian Leaders Initiative (YSEALI)

-The YSEALI AFP is an intensive short-term academic program whose purpose is to provide groups of young leaders with a deeper understanding of the United States and a particular theme, while simultaneously enhancing their leadership skills.
+The YSEALI AFP is an intensive short-term academic program whose purpose is to provide groups of young leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 The YSEALI AFP will focus on one of three themes: